Moline-East Moline Police among local departments hosting National Night Out Against Crime events

 “Well, I’m a big animal lover so I had to incorporate animals somehow,” Larson said.
 “That’s why I thought of the petting zoo, because I enjoy petting zoos, still.
 I knew the little kids would.

-“Everything else came together with co-workers throwing out ideas that were very helpful,” she added.
+“Everything else came together with co-workers throwing out ideas that were very helpful,” she said.
 “A lot of people donated their time or their resources to this event and it turned out great.”

-Rummery gave a demonstration of Argo’s ability to take down a threatening person, called a bite demonstration.

-“That’s a good question,” he said of Argo, as the children continued to pet him.
-“He’s a hard worker.
-He’s devoted it.
-It’s a great way to experience the job.

-“But there’s a lot of give-and-take,” Rummery said.
+“There’s a lot of give-and-take,” Rummery said of his relationship with Argo.
 “That was a hard lesson, for me to trust the dog’s ability for certain things.

 “There have been days that I thought the dog was off completely, but he goes out and finds a piece of evidence or finds something else or has a great success on a track, and then I have to apologize and take him to McDonald’s and get him some nuggets or something.”